kylegordon/PictureFrame/README.md

 An open source picture frame project built upon a Raspberry Pi Zero.
 This was initially built/started as a project for two young friends of mine, who are not technically minded.
 All being well, it should be an easy method for someone interested in Raspberry Pi to make a system that a non-technical person can use.
 ## Goals

-- Bluetooth Support (Complete) - send files to the picture frame directly from an Android or Windows device
-- Airdrop Support (Incomplete) - send files to the picture frame directly from an Apple device
-- Access Point (Complete) - connect to the device and use a web based interface to manage existing files
 - Scheduler (Incomplete) - turn the display on and off at scheduled times.
-- Smart Reloading (Incomplete) - reload the slideshow application when a new file is uploaded.
+- Smart Reloading (Incomplete) - reload the slideshow application when the USB stick is inserted.
-- Gadget Mode - access to the Pi by TCP/IP over the USB interface.

-### Bluetooth Support
-Desirable in order to provide an easy to use method of sending files to the device, without having to connect wirelessly.
-Sending of files has been tested from Android devices and works as expected.
-### Airdrop Support
-Desirable in order to provide an easy to use method of sending files to the device, without having to connect wirelessly.
-This is the only way of sending files natively in the Apple ecosystem.
-### Access Point
-Rather than assuming access to someone elses home wifi, take the stance of providing an open access point to connect to.
-Use DNS capture and redirection to trigger the captive portal detection and offer up a management page such that existing files can be manipulated, such as rotation, renaming, deletion.
 ### Gadget Mode
 Gadget mode permits TCP/IP over USB.
-Since the device will often exist in station mode (access point), there may be times where the Pi Zero is inaccessible to a regular computer.
+There may be times where the Pi Zero is inaccessible to a regular computer.
 By providing gadget mode, it can simply be plugged into the computer.

 ## Notes